 What’s to be done?
 Proactive maintenance is essential to cleaning the air.

 HVAC Systems Can Be Havens for Pollution – But They Don’t Have to Be

 Taking extra maintenance precaution to prevent spring allergy flare-ups is good business: It can enhance the performance of commercial tenants, helping them achieve their goals with minimal distress.
-A modern commercial HVAC system offers many opportunities to raise environmental standards by being attentive to specific components and challenges.
+A modern commercial HVAC system offers many opportunities to raise environmental standards by being attentive to specific components and challenges.`

 Filter Optimization is Easy and Effective

 All filters, regardless of type, should be regularly replaced to enhance air quality.
 Low-quality filters, such as the standard flat panel filters on furnaces, offer the least protection against indoor pollution.
 Whenever possible, high-efficiency HEPA filters should be used instead.
 These have a MERV rating of up to 20 and are appropriate for large commercial structures.
-Generally, filters should be replaced every two months for best results.
+Generally, filters should be replaced every two months for the best results.

 Regular Maintenance Makes the Biggest Difference

 Regular maintenance of your HVAC system allows it to operate at maximum effectiveness all throughout the year.
 This is critical, because it is not always obvious when the system is starting to lose efficiency.
 Small maintenance issues can mount and turn into major problems that require costly replacement.
 A routine maintenance plan is the best way to prevent and resolve air quality issues.